MattB859/MS3-Book-Hub/README.md

 -   ### Colour Scheme

-    - The main colours used for the site are Crimson, Dark Grey, and Dark Pink.
+    - The main colours used for the site are White and Dark Grey.

 -   ### App Banner